algaru01/TFM/SLURM/k8s/README.md

 ```

 ## Debug
-You can debug your resulting manifiestos using given `Makefile`:
+You can debug your resulting manifiestos by using the given `Makefile`:
 ```
 make template
 ```